Swati Lathia

 • Users must first choose the preferred payment method and input the necessary payment information (amount, recipient’s details, etc.) in order to make a payment.

-• Depending on the settings of the e-wallet, users might be required to confirm the transaction using a PIN, password, fingerprint, face recognition, or other security mechanisms.
+• Security Authentication: Depending on the settings of the e-wallet, users might be required to confirm the transaction using a PIN, password, fingerprint, face recognition, or other security mechanisms.

-• The payment gateway or processor receives the transaction details from the e-wallet securely for processing and authorization.
+• Transaction Processing: The payment gateway or processor receives the transaction details from the e-wallet securely for processing and authorization.

-• Users receive a confirmation message after the transaction is approved, and the specifics are added to the e-wallet’s transaction history.
+• Confirmation and Receipt: Users receive a confirmation message after the transaction is approved, and the specifics are added to the e-wallet’s transaction history.

 • Advantages of E-Wallets